ElDragonRojo/rates/README.md

 # Public Rates

-To hire me, contact judy.i.chen at gmail.
-All rates exclusive VAT.
+For booking, contact judy.i.chen at gmail.
+All rates exclusive VAT and subject to availability.

+On-site consultations outside the Netherlands require travel, hotel, and reasonable expenses for two people.

 ## Knowledge Arbitrage

-Training and Capacity Building

 | Service | Rate | Per | Limits and conditions
 | ------- | :--: | :-: | ---------------------